sbravyi/BivariateBicycleCodes/README.md

 The simulation software consists of two python scripts:

-decoder_setup.py is the offline part of the decoder that constructs check matrices, syndrome measurement circuits, and decoding matrices for a particular BB code.
+decoder_setup.py is the offline part of the decoder that constructs check matrices, syndrome measurement circuits, and decoding matrices for a particular quantum code.
 This computation can take a few minutes per code.
 All code data is saved to disk.
 One has to call decoder_setup.py only once for each combination (code, error rate, number of syndrome cycles).